EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 The latest configurations will work with the new Steam Input profiles included in EmuDeck 2.2.
 See [Emulator Frontends Button Combinations Profile](../../controls-and-hotkeys/steamos/hotkeys.md#emulator-frontends-button-combinations-profile) and [Emulator Frontends Radial Menu Profile](../../controls-and-hotkeys/steamos/hotkeys.md#emulator-frontends-radial-menu-profile) for more information.

+!!!
+File Extensions

+    Yuzu on Linux was distributed as both an AppImage and a Flatpak.
+With Yuzu shutting down, the Flatpak was also removed from Discover.
+If you are still using Yuzu, you will likely be using an AppImage.
+AppImages have a `.AppImage` file extension.
+Files that have a `.exe` file extension are for **Windows** only.
+You can run these through Wine/Proton, but there is little to no reason to since Yuzu also had a widely available Linux distribution.

 ***

 ### How do I get the latest EmuDeck launchers and configurations on Windows?